shivharebhoomi07/Gemini_LGSK_Flutter/README.md

 ## 🛑 The Problem It Solves

-Developing for a multi-screen **Liquid Galaxy** rig is notoriously unforgiving.
+Developing for a multi-screen **Liquid Galaxy** rig is unforgiving.
-A single malformed KML string or a blocking SSH command on the main thread can cause frame drops, network desyncs, or even freeze the physical rig.
+A single malformed KML string or a blocking SSH call can cause frame drops, desync, or even freeze the physical rig.

-**The Liquid Galaxy Agentic Starter Kit** eliminates this friction by providing a fortified, Clean Architecture–based Flutter foundation that abstracts away hardware-level complexity.
+The **Liquid Galaxy Agentic Starter Kit** removes this friction by providing a Clean Architecture–based Flutter foundation that abstracts hardware complexity and enforces disciplined execution.

 **Core philosophy:**
 **Go slow, be steady, and never enter an unpredictable error state.**